JoeRoddy/combust/README.md

 ## Setting up

-Your app will take you through a setup process once launched, or you can follow along with this video:
+Your app will take you through a setup process once launched, or you can follow along with [this video.](https://youtu.be/NocD6ElmdF0?t=89)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/NocD6ElmdF0?start=89" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Commands